github/developer.github.com/content/guides/getting-started.md

 features:

 * **Revokable access**: users can revoke authorization to third party apps at any time
-* **Limited access**: users can specify what access a token provides when they authorize a third party app
+* **Limited access**: users can review the specific access that a token will provide before authorizing a third party app

 Normally, tokens are created via a [web flow][webflow].
 An application will send users to GitHub to log in.
 GitHub will present a dialog indicating the name of the